-At Ivy Bank Primary School, all staff have received training in de-escalation.
-For further information, please see our Physical Intervention Policy.
+At Ivy Bank Primary School all staff have received training in de-escalation.

 16.0 Private Fostering

 We recognise that our school has a mandatory duty to report to the local authority when we become aware of, or suspect that, a child is subject to a private fostering arrangement.
 To aid our awareness we ensure that we establish parental responsibility for every child; we take steps to verify the relationship of the adults to the child when we register them.